 The Environmental & Social Management Plan along with a Monitoring Plan has been prepared as a site specific document for the construction and operation of the GSS.
 The ESMP would act as a guidance document for JPSIP to ensure that they can implement the project in an environmentally sound manner where project planners and design agencies, contractors, relevant government departments and stakeholders of concern understand the potential impacts arising out of the proposed project and take appropriate actions to properly manage them.

 5.1INTRODUCTION

-This section establishes the baseline environmental and socio economic status of the project site and its zone of in order to provide a context within which the impacts of the Chakulia GSS project are to be assessed.
+This section establishes the baseline environmental and socio economic status of the project site and surrounding area to provide a context within which the impacts of the Project are to be assessed.

 5.2LAND USE/LAND COVER